 – 2020 ODI research fellow

-Our research fellows can therefore enjoy support from peers and world experts, and gain exposure to a broad, rich network beyond the typical academic – or industrial – research setting.
-Our previous fellows from academia have appreciated how impact-focused the ODI allows them to be, while fellows from industry and government benefit from access to top academic thinkers in their field.
+Our research fellows therefore enjoy support from ODI staff and gain exposure to a broad, rich network of peers and world experts beyond the typical academic – or industrial – research setting.
+Previous fellows from academia have expressed that working with ODI allowed them to be more impact focused and to publish initial findings more quickly than is often possible through academic channels.
+Fellows from industry and government have expressed that they benefited from access to top academic thinkers in their field.

 Most of the ODI’s team is based at our London, UK headquarters, but we do not require you to be a UK-based researcher or hosted by a traditional academic institution.
 While UK-based fellows will be welcome to collaborate in person in our London offices (dependent on Covid-19 restrictions), we welcome applications from potential fellows wherever you are.
 We can, for now, only support research conducted and to be published in English, however.

 Funding and value